 For information about creating and digitally signing an .hckx file, see the Windows HCK Getting Started Guide.

 To submit a file

-Sign in to the Windows Hardware Dev Center dashboard, and then select Create new driver.
+Sign in to the Partner Center, and then select Submit new hardware.
 This loads the submission creation wizard.

 In the Packages and signing properties section, choose a name for your driver submission.
 This name can be used to search for and organize your driver submissions.
 Note: If you share your driver with another company, they will see this name.

 Either drag and drop, or browse to the .hlkx/.hckx file that you want to submit.
 The file will begin to upload.

 If you wish to test a driver prior to release, you can select the checkbox labled "Perform test-signing for Win10 and above" OR "Perform test-signing for OS below Win10 (legacy)".
 Test-signed drivers are similar to drivers signed for public release, but do not require HLK testing.
 They are also not distributed through Windows Update, but can be downloaded from the hardware submission site.
 They can be installed on test machines only.
 For more information about test-signing driver packages, see WHQL Test Signature Program and How to test-sign a driver package.